SilentDevil-TouchMeNot/Promotor-Gene-Seq-Classification-ML/README.md

 The main goal of this dataset is to develop and compare different **machine learning models** 🤖 to determine the **best-performing algorithm** 🏆 for classifying promoter gene sequences.
 By applying multiple classifiers, we can analyze their **accuracy, precision, recall**, and other performance metrics 📊 to find the most effective model for DNA sequence classification.

 ---
+Disclaimer: The work will be more refined and updated later on.⚠️

+---

 ## 📚 References
 📖 Towell, Shavlik, & Noordewier, 1990: Evaluation of KBANN, a hybrid learning algorithm using this dataset.